Pros and Cons of Using Spring Boot

 - If you have never worked with Spring before and want to learn about proxies, dependency injection, and AOP programming, it is not recommended to start with Spring Boot because it doesn’t cover most of these details.

 - You really have to understand a lot of the underlying Spring systems (and a bit of Spring history too), along with some advanced topics in order to modify and troubleshoot it.

 - Spring Boot works well with microservices.
 The Spring Boot artifacts can be deployed directly into Docker containers.
 However, some developers don’t recommend the framework for building large and monolithic apps.

 - If you are not familiar with other projects of the Spring ecosystem like Spring Security, Spring AMQP, Spring Integration, etc), using them with Spring Boot will make you miss many concepts that you would grasp if you had started using them independently.

 The Spring Boot framework was designed to help developers reduce the time on development and improve performance by providing a default unit setup and integration tests.
 If you want to start your Java app development project quickly, you can just accept all the default property values and skip the XML configuration.

 Spring Boot is simply an extension of Spring itself to make the development, testing, and deployment more convenient.
-If you are experiencing problems with your Spring Boot application development project, you can get a free consultation at SCAND.
-We have a team of seasoned developers to help make your project more efficient!
+If you are experiencing problems with your Spring Boot application development project, we have a team of seasoned developers to help make your project more efficient!